rethinkdb/rethinkdb/NOTES.md

 The highlights of this release are:
 * A new administration API
 * Changefeeds on complex queries
-* Numerous improvements and enhancements all over the place
+* Numerous improvements and enhancements throughout RethinkDB

 Read the [release blog post][1.16-blog] for more details.